Slavery in Nigeria: Human trafficking

 Human trafficking involves the “act and attempted act of recruitment and transportation of persons (both male and female) within or across borders”.
 Human trafficking is the fastest-growing form of slavery.
 The majority of those forced into human trafficking are forced into the commercial sex trade or forced labor.
 Human trafficking poses detrimental economic and social consequences in Nigeria.
 There are different forms of human trafficking in Nigeria.
 Human trafficking in Nigeria is increasing with both domestic and international human trafficking.
 Nigeria has also become a transit corridor through which traffickers convey their victims to other countries”.

 Causes for human trafficking

-There is no exact date for when human trafficking in Nigeria began but it began to rise in Nigeria in the early 1990s with the increase in drug trafficking and the Advanced Fee Fraud (419).
+There is no exact date for when human trafficking in Nigeria began but it began to rise in Nigeria in the early 1990s with the increase in drug trafficking and the Advance-fee scam (419).
 There have been significantly different levels of awareness of human trafficking as well as differences in how different Nigerian ethnic groups acknowledge the practice of human trafficking.
 Due to the differences in perception of this practice, the Nigerian government has had difficulty in “coordinating resources to eradicate the menace in the country”.
 It is also very difficult to identify victims of human trafficking due to the many forms of trafficking as well as lack of training on how to recognize victims.